Skip to main content

 The green runs spread across wide, well-groomed trails that give beginners room to snowplow without dodging faster traffic.
 Carpet lifts serve the learning zones at both the base and summit areas, so your kids can lap the gentle stuff without committing to a full chairlift ride before they're ready.
 Once they graduate to the blues, the bulk of the mountain opens up.

 Intermediate terrain dominates Blue Mountain's trail count, which means there's a long runway between "I can turn" and "I'm bored."
-That's genuinely rare for a resort this close to a major city.
+That's rare for a resort this close to a major city.
 Advanced skiers and anyone chasing steep terrain will run out of new challenges in a day.
 This mountain rewards progression, not aggression.

 Ski School